-- (Ask the children to sit close to you and look at some leaves which have fallen (i) from the trees.
+- (i) (Ask the children to sit close to you and look at some leaves which have fallen from the trees.
 Encourage children to talk about their shape and colour) - (ii) When leaves die and fall from the tree, they flutter gently to the ground.
 Can you make your fingers flutter from high above your head, all the way down to the ground?
-(Children remain sitting and try this several times.) - (iii) - Leaves also float gently to the ground make your arms really light and float them gently through the air until they settle on the floor - make them go on a "long journey"
+(Children remain sitting and try this several times.)

 - (i) Stand in a space.
 Start with your hands high above your head and gently float them all the way down to the ground.
-(Practise this several times with a shaking tambourine and emphasise lightness.) - Make your hands take a really long winding journey to reach the floor. (ii) - Travel about the room with small, quick, light steps (repeat several times). - Make your whole body feel light and lift your head and arms up high.
+(Practise this several times with a shaking tambourine and emphasise lightness.) - (ii) Make your hands take a really long winding journey to reach the floor. - (iii) Travel about the room with small, quick, light steps (repeat several times). - (iv) Make your whole body feel light and lift your head and arms up high.
 Now float about the room with your hands and arms making you go high, low and turn.
 Take a long time to float to the ground.
-(Accompany with a tambourine so that children move within a time limit and look at demonstrations of children performing well.) - (v) Float, and flutter your fingers when you move, just like a leaf falling to the ground.

-- (Remind children about the leaves they saw at the beginning of the lesson) Make the shapes of a leaf with your bodies.
+(Accompany with a tambourine so that children move within a time limit and look at demonstrations of children performing well.) - (v) Float, and flutter your fingers when you move, just like a leaf falling to the ground. - (vi) (Remind children about the leaves they saw at the beginning of the lesson) Make the shapes of a leaf with your bodies.
 (Give children time to experiment and then look at ideas.
 Point out that the leaf shape could be close to the ground or high up in the air.)
-Show me a leaf shape which is high up in the air - on the tree. - (vii) Make your body rock from side to side like the wind rocking the leaves.
+Show me a leaf shape which is high up in the air on the tree. - (vii) Make your body rock from side to side like the wind rocking the leaves.
 (Encourage children to have tight bodies and control their rocks as the weight passes from one foot to the other.) - (viii) Rock 8 times then run and jump away into the air just like a leaf being blown off a branch.
 (Let children experiment with jumps and then accompany them with a tambourine to go through the movement phase x 2)

-- (a) Grow into a leaf shape. (i) - (b) Rock 8 times from side to side and jump away. - Float and flutter with hands and arms leading you in a long, winding pathway (C) to the ground. - (d) Settle on the ground in a leaf shape.
+- (i) (a) Grow into a leaf shape. - (b) Rock 8 times from side to side and jump away. - (c) Float and flutter with hands and arms leading you in a long, winding pathway to the ground. - (d) Settle on the ground in a leaf shape.